pmagdon/cloud_detection/docs/source/results.rst

 The class city shows the lowest overall accuracy.
 In this case, we find problematic bright objects like buildings which cause an error of commission.
-In most of the cases the neighbourhood correlation test is able to reclassify them, but sometimes the test doesn't succeed to do so, most of all at the begin of the time series where there are not many neighbourhoods to compare with.
+In most of the cases the neighbourhood correlation test is able to reclassify them, but sometimes the test doesn't succeed to do so, most of all at the begin of the time-series where there are not many neighbourhoods to compare with.